The Bass-Jiang group for automorphism-induced HNN-extensions: Introduction

+\p{A note on labels of results} In a previous paper \cite{LoganNonRecursive} we cited certain results from this current paper.
+The labels of the results in this current paper have subsequently changed.
+We record the relevant changes here: Theorem A is now Theorem \ref{thm:equality}, Lemma 2.1 is now Lemma \ref{lem:HhasFA}, Lemma 5.2 is now Lemma \ref{lem:finitecenter}, and Proposition 5.3 is now Proposition \ref{prop:Aut}.

-\p{Outline of the paper} In Section~\ref{sec:definitions} we formally define the Bass--Jiang group and the Pettet group for automorphism-induced HNN-extensions.
-In Section~\ref{sec:provingEquality} we prove Theorem~\ref{thm:equality}.
-In Section~\ref{sec:description} we prove Theorem~\ref{thm:description}.
-In Section~\ref{sec:commutativity} we prove results relating the structure of the Bass--Jiang group of $G=H\ast_{(K, \phi)}$ to commutativity in the base group $H$, and in particular we prove Theorem~\ref{thm:trivialcenter}.
-In Section~\ref{sec:applications} we prove Theorem~\ref{thm:BWfinitelypresented} and we state other applications of the framework.
+\p{Outline of the paper} In Section~\ref{sec:AutHNN} we define automorphism-induced HNN-extensions and explain their ``tractability''.
+In Section~\ref{sec:BJdefinitions} we define the Bass--Jiang group and the Pettet group for HNN-extensions.
+In Section~\ref{sec:provingEquality} we prove conditions implying that the Bass--Jiang group is the whole outer automorphism group; our main result is Theorem \ref{thm:equality}.
+In Section~\ref{sec:description} we give a description of the Bass--Jiang group for automorphism-induced HNN-extensions; our main result is Theorem \ref{thm:description}.
+In Section~\ref{sec:commutativity} we prove results relating the structure of the Bass--Jiang group of an automorphism-induced HNN-extension $G$ to commutativity in the base group of $G$; our main result is Theorem \ref{thm:trivialcenter}.
+In Section~\ref{sec:applications} we package the technical results of this paper into a framework for the construction of tractable groups with pathological outer automorphism groups, and we prove Theorem \ref{thm:BWfinitelypresented}.

 \p{Acknowledgements} The author would like to thank Stephen J. Pride and Tara Brendle for many helpful discussions about this paper.
+He would also like to thank Henry Wilton for introducing him to the Belegradek--Osin version of Rips' construction, and the referee for their helpful comments and suggestions.